CAMeL-Lab/Arabic_ALA-LC_Romanization/README.md

 ### Collecting Arabic Records

-The first step is to create new marcxml collections containing only Arabic records from each data source.
+The first step is to read our MARC records from each data source and collect records tagged as Arabic into new marcxml collections.

 UMICH and LOC are comprised of large marcxml collections containing thousands of records per file.